imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 -   {% include bc path='Script This Viewer'%} Opens an instance of the Script Editor with pre-loaded extensible boilerplate code for advanced scripting of Reconstruction Viewer.
 For an example of the scripting capabilities of Reconstruction Viewer, see [Scripting Reconstruction Viewer](/plugins/snt/scripting#scripting-reconstruction-viewer).
 A related script template can also be found in the Script Editor at {% include bc path='Templates|Neuroanatomy|Analysis|Reconstruction Viewer Demo (Python)'%}.
 -   {% include bc path='Script This Viewer In...'%} Prompts for selection of scripting language before running the previous command.
--   {% include bc path='Log Scene Details'%} {% include key content='L' %} Logs detailed information about the current scene (e.g., currently visible objects, API calls, etc.) to the Console.
+-   {% include bc path='Log Scene Details'%} {% include key key='L' %} Logs detailed information about the current scene (e.g., currently visible objects, API calls, etc.) to the Console.
 This facilitates programmatic control over the Viewer's scene.
 -   {% include bc path='Debug Mode'%} Logs detailed information about plugin usage, including warnings and errors to the Console.

 {% include clear%}